How do you choose the right E-Scooter you?

 Can I use my VMAX E-Scooter the rain?

-All current VMAX models have a minimum IPX6 rating and are protected against water splashes.
+All current VMAX models have a protection rating of at least IPX6 and are protected against splashing water.
 Light rain is therefore no problem—but you should still ride carefully and avoid heavy rain whenever possible.

 What should I do if I'm unsure about how to vote?

 Just get in touch with our VMAX team.
-Together, we’ll discuss your riding routes, your budget, and the features that matter most to you—and find the perfect model for you.
+Together, we'll figure out what your riding routes are like, what your budget is, and which features are important to you—and that way, we'll find the right model for you.

-*Note: Technical specifications such as range and climbing ability may vary depending on the model, riding style, terrain, and temperature.
+*Note: Technical specifications such as range and climbing ability may vary depending on the version, driving style, road surface, and temperature.
 All figures are approximate.